Determination Letters for Governmental Plans Don’t Address Pick- up Contributions and Excess Benefit Arrangements

 - not provide the participants an election to directly or indirectly defer compensation to this portion of the plan, and

 - pay these benefits from a trust solely maintained to pay these benefits (IRC Section 415(m)(3)).

 Governmental plan sponsors may request a PLR from the Office of the Associate Chief Counsel (Tax Exempt and Government Entities):

 - determination that their plan has a valid “pick-up contributions” arrangement under IRC Section 414(h)(2) and all related revenue rulings, or

 - ruling that their plan’s excess benefit arrangement is a qualified governmental excess benefit arrangement under IRC Section 415(m)(3).

-A PLR is a written statement in which the IRS interprets and applies tax laws to the taxpayer’s specific set of facts.
-See Revenue Procedure 2014-4 on how to obtain a PLR and Revenue Procedure 2014-8 for PLR user fees.
+A “letter ruling” is a written determination, issued in response to the taxpayer’s written inquiry, that interprets the tax laws and applies them to the taxpayer’s specific set of facts.
+See Revenue Procedure 2015-1 on how to obtain a PLR; user fees for these requests are listed in Appendix A.